📚 EnrollAI Exam Glossary

 Raw Score

-Raw score is the actual marks obtained by a candidate calculated directly from correct answers in an entrance examination.
-For NEET/JEE, raw score equals correct answers multiplied by marks per question, minus penalties for incorrect responses.
+Raw Score is the actual number of marks obtained by a candidate calculated directly from their correct and incorrect answers.
+It is calculated as correct answers multiplied by marks per question minus incorrect answers multiplied by negative marking.

 Reproduction